Last Updated: January 27, 2017

 How does Crashlytics use the information that it collects?

-The information Crashlytics collects on End User activities with Client Services is the property of the Developer, not of Crashlytics.
-The information collected by the Service from End Users is used to provide Developers with insight into issues encountered with their applications.
-Our algorithms process and analyze the data separately for each Developer, so if you are an end user of multiple Developers that are Crashlytics customers’ your information is not shared across Developers.
-However, Crashlytics does aggregate information across Developers in a non-personally identifiable way.
-Such aggregate and anonymous information is used by Crashlytics to (i) improve the Service, (ii) create analysis of trends or behaviors and (iii) other similar uses, but always in an aggregate and anonymous way.
+The information Crashlytics collects about End Users and their activities is the property of the Developer, not of Crashlytics.
+The information collected by the Services from End Users is used to provide Developers with insight into the functionality of and engagement with their applications, including any problems that occur.
+Our algorithms process and analyze the data separately for each Developer.
+However, Crashlytics may aggregate information across Developers in a nonpersonally identifiable way.
+Such aggregate and anonymous information is used by Crashlytics to (i) improve the Services, (ii) create analysis of trends or behaviors, and (iii) other similar uses, but always in an aggregate and anonymous way.

-Will Crashlytics provide information about me to anyone else?
+Will Crashlytics share information about me with anyone else?

-Except as provided below in Section 3, we never divulge End User data in a personally identifiable, unique or non-aggregated manner to anyone other than the Developer on whose behalf we are collecting and analyzing its End User data.
+Except as provided below in Section 3, we never divulge End User data to anyone other than the Developer on whose behalf we are collecting and analyzing its End User data.